sdkim96/dashboard/README.md

 ## Dashboard

-This Project, written in python, proposes a good practice of chatbot system.
+This Project, written in python, proposes a good practice of chatbot system, providing multi-turns, managing prompts, your own agents.

 ## Quickstart